Corporate Governance at VIG

 The Austrian Code of Corporate Governance was introduced in 2002 and is amended periodically to account for changes in the law and current trends.
 It is the standard for good corporate governance and control in Austria.
 The provisions of the Code contribute to the strengthening of trust in the Austrian capital market, and the report that companies are required to publish on compliance with these provisions requires a high level of transparency.

 Vienna Insurance Group views corporate governance as a continuous process that changes in response to new conditions and current trends and must be continuously improved for the benefit of the Group and all its stakeholders.
 The goal of all Corporate Governance measures is to ensure responsible corporate management aimed at long-term growth while simultaneously maintaining effective corporate control.

-The Vienna Insurance Group Managing Board, Supervisory Board and employees all consider observance of and compliance with the rules of the Austrian Code of Corporate Governance to be highly important for the practical implementation of corporate government.
-The Vienna Insurance Group’s declaration of adherence to the Code, discussions regarding the areas of deviation, and detailed information on the composition of, procedures followed by, and the compensation of the Managing Board and Supervisory Board are clearly organized and presented.
+The Vienna Insurance Group Managing Board, Supervisory Board and employees consider observance of and compliance with the rules of the Austrian Code of Corporate Governance to be highly important for the practical implementation of corporate government.
+The Vienna Insurance Group’s declaration of adherence to the Code, discussions regarding the areas of deviation, and detailed information on the composition of, procedures followed by, and the compensation of the Managing Board and Supervisory Board are clearly organized and presented below.

 Vienna Insurance Group is committed to the application of and compliance with the January 2015 version of the Austrian Code of Corporate Governance.

 The rules are divided into the following three categories:

 - Rules based on mandatory legal requirements (“Legal requirements”)